bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 I might sound like a broken record, but it was definitely just making the objects connect properly with foriegn keys.
 Capitalization is key.

+The VSCode install that required a remote host and emulating firefox so the download would go in the right place was harder then the assignment. : )